ong-ops/note/sec/off/web/owasp-top-10-2021.md

 ## 6. Vulnerable and Outdated Components

 ## 7. Identification and Authentication Failures

+- Common flaws in Authentication
+  - Brute force attacks
+  - Use of weak credentials
+  - Weak Session Cookies
+  - Add a space at first when register existing username
+- Mitigation
+  - To avoid password-guessing attacks
+  - To avoid brute force attacks
+  - Implement MFA

 ## 8. Software and Data Integrity Failures

 ## 9. Security Logging & Monitoring Failures